Be on a Mission

 The first step in building a smart career strategy is to be on a mission.

 You don’t need to know your destination, but a direction helps get you moving.
-It is a law of the universe; objects in motion tend to stay in motion.

 A well crafted mission acts as a guide — and guides work best when they are specific.
 Specificity helps you arrive at focused questions to help collect valuable new information to guide your progress.